XanderJennie-JPG/DilemmaApp/README.md

-# Hello!
-We are team Dilemma! :stethoscope:
-## We are a group of final year students at THUAS
+# Hello, welcome to the Dilemma App's Repo! :stethoscope:
+## Who built this?

-We are a team that consists of three students 🧑‍🎓
+The app was started by a team of three students 🧑‍🎓

 Nabil Naou - Software Engineer (Full-stack) 💻
 Raphael - Designer (UI/UX Design, communication) 🖌️

-Xander Jennie - Innovative Development 💬
+Xander Jennie - Innovative Development & front-end Dev 💬

+##After the project was over...
+After the project was over, Xander continued working on the app to make it production ready for The Hague University and Haga Ziekenhuis.
+He worked on finalizing some key components for the app such as the score calculations, responsive front-end components and deployed it to Production on the Play Store.

 This repository contains the code for Dilemma, a quiz application developed by Team Dilemma in collaboration with The Hague University and De Haga Ziekenhuis.
 The goal of the application is to raise awareness about cybersecurity within the healthcare industry.
 Dilemma aims to educate users about the risks and best practices for protecting sensitive information in a healthcare setting.